 If you’re staying here for an event, the location is great.
 Here’s what’s walkable:

-So… is the MGM Grand Detroit a teen-friendly hotel?
+So… after this MGM Grand Detroit review, do I think it is a teen-friendly hotel?
 Not really.

 Sure, the location is solid and the bathroom was a nice surprise, but the slow Wi-Fi and total lack of console access made it a no for me.
 And while adults might love the casino vibes, there just isn’t much for teens to do on-site.